IJG-DR/PyBer_Analysis/README.md

 Rural cities, and to a lesser degree suburban cities, are being underserved in terms of number of drivers, causing the average fare per ride and fare per driver to be much higher.

-Based on our findings, we are presenting the following recommendations in order to address these disparities:
+Based on our findings, we are presenting the following recommendations to address these disparities:

-* Launch a hiring initiave for drivers in rural and suburban cities.
+* Launch a hiring initiative for drivers in rural and suburban cities.
 * Provide incentives for drivers in overserved urban cities to relocate to underserved rural and suburban cities.
 * Provide an incentive fare structure for drivers when servicing rides originating in one city type and ending in another city type (ex. urban to rural or suburban to urban, etc.).